 Main ingredients and substitutions

-The base of the crust is digestive biscuits.
+Digestive biscuits: The base of the crust is digestive biscuits.
 The flavour of digestives is perfect to make this recipe as it’s not too sweet, and it makes a wonderfully moist and crumbly texture when mixed with vegan butter.
 You can also use graham crackers or any other vegan biscuits.
 Make sure that the biscuits you are using have no mix-ins or are overly sweetened.

-There are 2 ingredients for the crust, digestives and vegan butter such as Earth Balance.
+Vegan butter: There are 2 ingredients for the crust, digestives and vegan butter such as Earth Balance.
 Vegan butter is used to give the crust a moist and crumbly texture and buttery flavour as well as help set the crust in the fridge.
 You can substitute for coconut oil if you want.
 I recommend using steam refined coconut oil with no flavour of coconut so that it won’t interfere with other flavours.

 Vegan butter is in the caramel filling too.
 It helps create a smooth and melty texture.
 For the caramel, I recommend you to stick with vegan butter and not substitute.

-Soy cream is super versatile, I used it in the caramel and also whipped it into cream to top the pie.
+Soy single/whipping cream: Soy cream is super versatile, I used it in the caramel and also whipped it into cream to top the pie.
 I use soy single cream as it’s the most accessible plant cream in my supermarket but you can also use coconut cream or any other plant cream.
 If you are using coconut cream, choose ones that have high fat content and if using other creams, make sure that the cream can be whipped with an electric whisk.

-You need 2 medium size fresh bananas for this recipe.
+Bananas: You need 2 medium size fresh bananas for this recipe.
 Use ripe bananas as they are at their sweetest stage.
 If your bananas are still young with no sugar spots, let it ripe for another day or two.